 3. Elementary Stage

-It is much better for your child to lose a few marks at this early stage than later when he refuses your help or rejects it.
+It is much better for your child to lose a few marks at this early stage than later, when he refuses your help or rejects it.

-At this age, you also focus on the ‘love of learning’ so, even if your child’s school is not teaching through real life activities and projects, then you should adopt this strategy at home.
+At this age, you also focus on the “love of learning” so, even if your child’s school does not teach through real-life activities and projects, you should adopt this strategy at home.

 These emotions will be automatically interpreted as a favorable experience of this homework time, which he will grow to love by association without knowing why.

-4. Middle school stage
+4. Middle School Stage

 Be careful if you daily complain of working, you can never expect your child to enjoy his own work.

 By this age, your child should be completely independent, meaning you are free as a parent to go out or watch TV even if your child has an exam the next day.

 Avoid comparing your child with his peers or any of his colleagues; this totally reverses your child’s passion for achievement.

-Even if your child is tempted to make you happy and does work hard just to please you, comparing him to others will cause a very serious problem of always feeling “not enough” and down goes his self-confidence.
+Even if your child is tempted to make you happy and does work hard just to please you, comparing him to others will cause a very serious problem of always feeling “not enough,” and down goes his self-confidence.

-5. High school stage
+5. High School Stage

-Of course at this age your child is another adult at home so your only involvement will be according to his request.
+Of course, at this age, your child is another adult at home, so your only involvement will be according to his request.

-It is easily and enjoyably possible for your child to be an independent self-motivated learner only if you do your homework as a parent.
+It is easily and enjoyably possible for your child to be an independent, self-motivated learner only if you do your homework as a parent.